CS3219-AY2425S1/cs3219-ay2425s1-project-g07/backend/question-service/README.md

 3. Run the command `npm start` to start the Question Service in production mode, or use `npm start:dev` for development mode, which includes features like automatic server restart when you make code changes.

 4. Using applications like Postman, you can interact with the Question Service on port 8001.

+5. After starting the Question Service, you can access the documentation here [Api Documentation](http://localhost:8001/docs)